 Please contact us using the enquiry form on this page.
 Alternatively, you can get in touch with us using the details below.

 As an individual, a company, a community group, a charitable trust, or as another funding or fundraising body – you can make a real difference to the development and life chances of children with autism or communication difficulties, to their families, and to the professionals that work with them.
-To find out more about our fundraising needs visit our charity website at Autism Early Support
+To find out more about our fundraising needs visit Support us at Autism Early Support

 If you would like to find out more about how you can help, please contact us.